 Why isn't the Oculus Rift supported in ViewVR?

-ViewVR is somewhat "bleeding edge" technology and should be considered experimental even on Vive!
+ViewVR is somewhat "bleeding edge" technology and should be considered experimental even on its supported headsets (Vive and Index).
 It does actually work for us with the consumer Rift if SteamVR is running, but we don't feel able to support this configuration just yet as there are a lot of "moving parts" involved that we might not be able to fix if they stopped working.

 Do you have a plugin to handle A-Format?

 A-Format normally refers to the raw audio recorded by a tetrahedral microphone array.
 We don't currently provide public software to handle this.